Crime: Criminal law

 Virtually all countries in the 21st century have criminal law grounded in civil law, common law, Islamic law, or socialist law.
 Historically, criminal codes have often divided criminals by class or caste, prescribing different penalties depending on status.
 In some tribal societies, an entire clan is recognized as liable for a crime.
 In many cases, disputes over a crime in this system lead to a feud that lasts over several generations.

 Criminalization

 The state determines what actions are considered criminal in the scope of the law.
-Criminalization has significant human rights considerations, as it can infringe on rights of autonomy and subject individuals to unjust punishment.
+Criminalization has significant human rights considerations, as it can infringe on rights of autonomy and subject persons to unjust punishment.

 Criminal procedure

+Criminal procedure determines if a suspect actually committed the crime.
+Two forms of miscarriage of justice are the error of impunity and convicting innocent persons, which a majority of people tend to view as equally bad (Blackstone's ratio).
 When the perpetrator of a crime is found guilty of the crime, the state delivers a sentence to determine the penalty for the crime.

 Liability

-If a crime is committed, the individual responsible is considered to be liable for the crime.
-For liability to exist, the individual must be capable of understanding the criminal process and the relevant authority must have legitimate power to establish what constitutes a crime.
+If a crime is committed, the person responsible is considered to be liable for the crime.
+For liability to exist, the person must be capable of understanding the criminal process and the relevant authority must have legitimate power to establish what constitutes a crime.